21-Month Program

 PROGRAM OVERVIEW

 Aviation Maintenance Professional (AMP) is National Aviation Academy’s 21-month program.
 If you’re looking to enter the aviation maintenance industry FAST, and with more training, this is your program!
-In as little as 21 months (and 3,000 clock hours), you’ll train on 45 FAA-mandated subjects and 20 subjects related to advanced aircraft systems.
-The Federal Aviation Administration (FAA) has strict guidelines on the curriculum for schools’ General, Powerplant, and Airframe courses.
+The ultimate aviation maintenance education that combines our core Airframe and Powerplant (A&P) curriculum and our advanced aircraft systems training over the course of 21 months.

 k